egemengol/zk-proposal/README.md

 The zkApp will request a proof like "being over 18 years of age and being a citizen of EU" from the mobile app, and will receive a proof to be validated in a recursive manner in a Mina transaction.

 The communication line must be secure, preferably peer-to-peer.
 We are thinking of supporting WebRTC or simple file transfer, we believe it is not critical to the proposal at the moment, as an implementation detail.
+While off-chain storage is not in scope at the moment, we will decide on this during development.

 <img src="./out/mobile_generation/mobile_generation.png" alt="Mobile generation diagram" style="width: 80%" />

-We are aware of the problems one might face to run o1js on mobile, we will try Hermes and Metro first, avoiding the memory limitation of a WebView implementation.
+We are aware of the problems one might face to run o1js on mobile, we will try Babel and Metro first, avoiding the memory limitation of a WebView implementation.
 However if that fails, we have a plan B as follows.

 ### Plan B